Scaling Laws for Masked-Reconstruction Transformers on Single-Cell Transcriptomics: Introduction

-\begin{enumerate}[leftmargin=1.5em,itemsep=2pt] \item We present, to our knowledge, the first systematic investigation of neural scaling laws for masked-reconstruction pretraining on scRNA-seq data. \item We demonstrate that power-law scaling ($\alpha \approx 0.23$, $R^2 \approx 0.82$) emerges in a data-rich regime (200{,}000 cells, 512 genes), with an identifiable irreducible loss floor. \item We show that scaling breaks down ($\alpha \approx 0.009$, $R^2 \approx 0.02$) in a data-limited regime (10{,}000 cells, 1{,}024 genes), providing direct evidence that data scarcity---not model capacity---is the binding constraint. \item We identify the key experimental ingredients---information-theoretic loss functions, matched datasets, and comprehensive token accounting---needed to progress from loss-vs-parameters curves to transcriptomic entropy estimates. \end{enumerate}
+\paragraph{Contributions.} \begin{enumerate}[leftmargin=1.5em,itemsep=2pt] \item We present, to our knowledge, the first systematic investigation of neural scaling laws for masked-reconstruction pretraining on scRNA-seq data. \item We demonstrate that power-law scaling emerges in a standardized $V\!=\!512$, $D\!=\!200$k sweep, with held-out test evaluation following the same qualitative ordering across model sizes. \item We add additional fixed-$V\!=\!512$ analyses, including a data-size sweep, a representative cross-gene residual heterogeneity diagnostic, and a small-scale direct Gaussian-NLL calibration. \item We provide a preliminary estimate of the asymptotic uncertainty floor for masked reconstruction in this setting and state the assumptions required to interpret it in information-theoretic units. \item We identify the key experimental ingredients---matched $V/D$ sweeps, likelihood-based objectives, and comprehensive compute accounting---needed to progress from loss-vs-parameters curves to transcriptomic entropy estimates. \end{enumerate}